AlekhinAlex/ToDoLister/frontend_test/README.md

 # ToDoLister - A Gamified Task Management Web App

-ToDoLister is a modern, gamified task management web application built with React.js that helps users stay organized while making task completion rewarding and engaging.
+ToDoLister is a modern, gamified task management application built with React Native and Expo that helps users stay organized while making task completion rewarding and engaging.
 The app features a unique reward system where users earn gold and XP for completing tasks, which can be used to customize their in-game character.

 ## Features